SRSQ: Them Are Us Too

 The duo recorded a demo together and toured the West Coast.
 They signed to Dais Records and both dropped out of school.
 Dais released their debut album, Remain, on March 24, 2015, when the duo were both 21 years old.
 They toured more and worked on more music, but never released a second album together.
 On December 2, 2016, a fire broke out at the former warehouse-turned-concert venue the Ghost Ship in Fruitvale, Oakland, California.
-Askew was among over 30 people who died in the fire, with her body having been identified two days after.
+Askew was among 36 people who died in the fire, with her body having been identified two days after.
 Ashlyn's last conversation with Askew, from earlier in the day of the fire, was about a demo the latter had recorded for the song "No One", the first song Askew had written for the duo.

 Ashlyn, having moved to Dallas the previous year, flew back to Oakland immediately, staying at Askew's girlfriend Anya Dross's house.
-The two started making music together before Ashlyn returned to Dallas the following January.
+The two started making music together, and performed a cover of Jimmy Eat World's "Sweetness" in tribute to Askew at a benefit concert on December 14, before Ashlyn returned to Dallas the following January.
 She spent most of the subsequent six months in bed, accomplishing little beyond her debut SRSQ show in May 2017.
 She has said she remembers little of that period, even what songs she performed at the May concert.
 After a time working as SRSQ, Ashlyn got back in the studio with Dross and Askew's stepfather Sunny Haire to record one last Them Are Us Too release.
 That album, Amends, was released on June 29, 2018, by Dais.
 Amends consists mainly of songs written by the duo which were planned to be on their eventual second album, with the closing title track having been written by Ashlyn as her "own goodbye to the project and to Cash."
 The album also includes a finished version of "No One" with lead vocals by Dross.
 With the release of Amends, Ashlyn officially retired Them Are Us Too and moved fully into SRSQ.